 The Quality Strategy for disability employment and rehabilitation services was introduced in 2002.
 All Australian Government funded services were required to be independently certified against the 12 Disability Services Standards by December 2004.

-The objectives of the Quality Strategy are to:
+The objectives of the Quality Strategy is to:

 - give people with disability confidence in the quality of service delivery and employment outcomes achieved by Australian Government funded disability employment and rehabilitation services

-- ensure all services meet, as a minimum, the Disability Services Standards
+- ensure all services meet, as a minimum, Disability Services Standards

 - make the assessment of service quality more objective and measurable

 - reduce government intervention in the day to day operation of services